eferrea/BCI-Master/README.md

 1. Start the task controller program

-* specify client and server addresses
+* specify client address (same as server address on the BCImat side)
+* specify server address (same as the client address on the BCImat side)
-* specify server port (here used 6666 vcan be kept but if changed need to me done also on the BCImat side)
+* specify server port (here used 6666, it can be kept but if changed need to me done also on the BCImat side)
 * specify dpi of your screen for pixel to mm conversion

 2. Run the function BCI_loop.m with the following arguments for the simulated neural network:

 * BCI_Loop(isBrain,neurons,delay,server_address,client_address) so practically will look like that

-BCI_Loop(false,120,0,'TrackerBCI@172.17.6.10','TrackerTC@172.17.6.10:6666')
+BCI_Loop(false,60,0,'TrackerBCI@172.17.6.10','TrackerTC@172.17.6.10:6666')

+Note that the server_address correspondsto the client server address on the TC control side qhereas the client address to the server address on the TC side.
+Additionally the server and clients addresses contain also the names of the trackers.

-* and with the folling arguments in case of using Blackrock hardware BCI_Loop(true,120,0,'TrackerBCI@172.17.6.10','TrackerTC@172.17.6.10:6666')
+* and with the following arguments in case of using Blackrock hardware BCI_Loop(true,60,0,'TrackerBCI@172.17.6.10','TrackerTC@172.17.6.10:6666')

-note that the client address has a specified port that has been assigned on the TC side since the same port cannot be used by two different server.
+note that the client address has a specified port that has been assigned on the TC side since the same port cannot be used by two different server with the same IP.
 The matlab server here uses the default port so it is not necessary to specify it.

-note that in this letter case a cbmex code to stream spikes from Blackrock hardware is needed.
+note that in case of use of a Blackrock recording system a cbmex code to stream spikes from Blackrock hardware is needed.
 The cbmex code is available upon installation of the Cerebus Central Suite (available at https://www.blackrockmicro.com/support/#manuals-and-software-downloads).

+The classical BCI use

 **Description**